Li-Jessica/Li-Jessica/README.md

 My name's Jess and I'm currently in my 4th year of pursuing a Bachelor's in Computer Science at Western University!

 I'm eagerly seeking new graduate opportunities to further enhance my skills and contribute to innovative projects.
-With almost 1.5 years of industry experience encompassing Linux administration, software engineering, and DevOps, I've cultivated a diverse skill set that combines technical prowess with effective problem-solving.
+With almost 2 years of industry experience encompassing software engineering, DevOps, and Linux administration, I've cultivated a diverse skill set that combines technical prowess with effective problem-solving.

 I am truly passionate about learning and immersing myself in new technologies, constantly seeking opportunities to grow and push my boundaries as a software developer.
 I'm enthusiastic about channeling this drive into a dynamic team, fostering excellence and innovation in  the ever-evolving landscape of technology.